Sansuiz/wenji/_posts/2021-09-01-luca-chapter4.md

 &emsp;&emsp;And with a loud "Wooohoooo!" he jumped, joining Alberto in the water.

-&emsp;&emsp;They had changed back into their sea monster forms when they hit the water. 他们落水之后又变回了海怪的样子。 Now they started to swim toward the town.
+&emsp;&emsp;They had changed back into their sea monster forms when they hit the water.
+Now they started to swim toward the town.

 &emsp;&emsp;Luca just wanted to be in Portorosso already.
 Unfortunately, he was moving so quickly that he failed to notice the big rock he was about to swim into!